 PAWS Board Members

-Carol Taylor, Vice President
+Carol Taylor, Secretary

 Carol Taylor worked for over 20 years at Bloodworks Northwest (formerly known as Puget Sound Blood Center), prior to her retirement in 2015.
 Carol originally worked in the Donor Testing Laboratory, leading the Special Studies department and then establishing the Nucleic Acid Testing laboratory.
 Carol then moved on to serve as Director of the Cord Blood Department.
 She led the department during its successful bid for FDA licensure (becoming one of only six such facilities in the country at that time).
 Carol holds a doctorate in Microbiology and Immunology from the University of Michigan and has extensive experience in laboratory medicine and sterile procedure.
 Her leadership expertise focuses on operations management, compliance, budget development, and process improvement.